Xorko/Xorko/README.md

 Even if there is not a lot public on my GitHub, I experiment and read a lot.

-- 🔭 I’m currently working on [Second Hand](https://github.com/Xorko/second-hand), a project I started to learn React
+- 🔭 I’m currently working with NextJS
-- 🌱 I’m currently learning React at this moment
+- 🐧 I love Linux
-- 🎓 I have a CS degree and I'm currently looking for a master's degree in software engineering
+- 🎓 I'm studying software engineering at [Université de Rennes 1](https://formations.univ-rennes1.fr/master-mention-informatique-parcours-ingenierie-logicielle)
-- 📫 How to reach me: You can send me an <a href="mailto:thib.legoff@gmail.com">email</a>
+- 📫 If you want to reach me, you can send me an <a href="mailto:thib.legoff@gmail.com">email</a>

 ### 🔨 Languages and tools
 <p>